Bijective solutions to the Pentagon Equation: The retract of a bijective solution

 \section{The retract of a bijective solution}

+Since we assume that the solution $(S,s)$ is bijective, the inverse map $s^{-1}:S\times S \rightarrow S\times S$ can be exploited.
+As shown below, this leads to a dual solution of the PE and the corresponding dual semigroup structure $(S,\circ)$.
 In this section we combine the structure of the left groups $(S,\cdot)$ and $(S,\circ)$.
-In particular, we show that the set of idempotent elements with $\theta_e=\id_S$ coincides with the intersection of both subsemigroups of idempotents.
-This allows us to define a retract of a bijective solution to the PE.
+In particular, we show that the set of idempotent elements $e\in (S,\cdot)$ with $\theta_e=\id_S$ coincides with the intersection of the corresponding subsemigroups of idempotents.
+This allows us to define the retract of a bijective solution to the PE.
 In particular, it identifies this intersection into a single element and produces an irretractable solution, i.e. a solution with exactly one idempotent $e \in E(S,\cdot)$ such that $\theta_e=\id_S$.
+While the retract of $(S,s)$ has a substantially simpler structure than $(S,s)$, Theorem~\ref{thm:summary} shows that nevertheless it retains enough information to completely recover $(S,s)$ as a natural extension.
+This is in sharp contrast with the Yang--Baxter setting, where the situation is more intricate and the retraction introduced in \cite{ESS} can be applied to a solution multiple times, yielding the multipermutation level as an invariant measure of the complexity of the solution.
+Even though the retraction and the multipermutation level of a solution to the Yang--Baxter Equation have been widely studied and used, see for instance \cite{MR3815290,CJO2010,GI2018,zbMATH06006468}, they do not provide a mechanism for reconstructing the original solution.

 Let $(S,s)$ be a bijective solution to the PE.
-Then we denote Then, as $s$ is a solution to the Pentagon Equation, we have that
+Then we denote Then, as $s$ is a solution to the PE, we have that

 As in Lemma~\ref{lem:Kashaev}, this translates into the following equalities.

 which shows that $t(x,y)=(x\circ y, \psi_x(y))$ is a bijective solution to PE.
 Hence, one obtains the following proposition on the structure of $(S,\circ)$.